aquasecurity/trivy/docs/docs/advanced/air-gap.md

 ## Misconfigurations scanning

 Note that the misconfigurations database is also embedded in the Trivy binary (at build time), and will be used as a fallback if the external database is not available.
 This means that you can still scan for misconfigurations in an air-gapped environment using the Checks from the time of the Trivy release you are using.

+The misconfiguration can be configured to load checks from a local directory, using the `--config-check` flag.
+In an air-gapped scenario you can copy the checks library from [Trivy checks repository](https://github.com/aquasecurity/trivy-checks) into a local directory, and load it with this flag.
+See more in the [Misconfiguration scanner documentation](../scanner/misconfiguration/index.md).